lintianfang/Immersive_labeling_pc/README.md

 Build Instructions:

 Using the Integrated Build System (Windows only).
 Currently, the Immersive Labeling works best on Windows.
 A Visual Studio project for building can be generated via the dedicated build system of the CGV Framework via: https://github.com/sgumhold/cgv/tree/develop-rgbd.
+Please choose develop-rgbd branch.

 How to use cgv framework:
 1. create a new folder "develop"